epfl-ada/ada-2021-project-aibohphobia/README.md

 1. Comparison of number of male versus female quotes

 - Overall difference in count of males versus females, over all years
-- Overall count of male versus female quotes, per year
-- Overall count of male versus female quotes, per category
-- Overall count of male versus female quotes, per year and per category
-- Overall count of male versus female quotes, per country/geographical location
-- Overall count of male versus female quotes, per year and per country/geographical location
+- Overall count of male versus female quotes, per year, per category, per geographical location and a combination of these

 2. Tests for statistical significance

-- Perform statistical tests to see if the difference between counts of males and females per year is statistically significant
+Perform statistical tests to see if the difference:
-- Perform statistical tests to see if the difference per year and per category is statistically significant
+- Between counts of males and females per year is statistically significant
-- Perform statistical tests to see if the difference per year and per location is statistically significant
+- Per year and per location/(resp. category) is statistically significant

 **Deeper analysis**